Jeffrey-Ede/Adaptive-Partial-STEM/README.md

+NOTE: An up-to-date version of this repository is at https://github.com/Jeffrey-Ede/adaptive-scans

 # Adaptive Partial STEM

 This repository is for the [preprint](https://arxiv.org/abs/2004.02786)|paper "Adaptive Partial Scanning Transmission Electron Microscopy with Reinforcement Learning".
 It contains TensorFlow code to train recurrent actors to cooperate with a convolutional generator to complete partial scans.